ABOUT PHIL

-Arcade Publishing will release his latest effort, MEMORY AND DESIRE, in fall 2023.
-It’s a story about love and the persistence of love, about desire and desire remembered, and the reunion of a fifty-year-old man with a son he fathered out of wedlock in his youth.
-The three central characters, Luke Blackburn, his brilliant but troubled wife, Maureen, and Luke’s former lover, Corinne Terrebonne, take the reader on a journey that leads to betrayals, painful discoveries, and eventually, to acceptance.
+Previous to that, Caputo published MEMORY AND DESIRE, a story about love and the persistence of love, about desire and desire remembered, and the reunion of a fifty-year-old man with a son he fathered out of wedlock in his youth.
+Read about Caputo’s other nine novels here

 In 2013, Caputo published the travel/adventure memoir THE LONGEST ROAD: Overland in Search of America from Key West to the Arctic Ocean.
 A New York Times bestseller, it describes an epic road trip from the southernmost point in the U.S., Key West, Florida, to the northernmost that can be reached by road, Deadhorse, Alaska, on the Arctic Ocean.
 The journey took 4 months and covered 17,000 miles.
 Though it bears Caputo’s unique stamp, the narrative fuses elements of John Steinbeck, Jack Kerouac, William Least Moon, and Charles Kuralt.
 Caputo interviewed more than 80 Americans from all walks of life to get a picture of what their lives and the life of the nation are like in the 21st century.